annida09/annida09/README.md

 ## Hi I'm Annida Elma Cantika Yasmin 👋

-📚 Background in Atmospheric Science/Meteorology from Bandung Institute of Technology (ITB), with strong interest in data-driven problem solving
+- 📚 Background in Atmospheric Science from Bandung Institute of Technology (ITB), with strong interest in data-driven problem solving
-🎓 A passionate Data Analyst and Business Analyst
+- 🎓 A passionate Data Analyst and Business Analyst
-🌱 Currently learning and building real-world projects in data analytics and visualization
+- 🌱 Currently learning and building real-world projects in data analytics and visualization
-💡 Interested in transforming raw data into insights that support impactful decisions
+- 💡 Interested in transforming raw data into insights that support impactful decisions
-🎯 Goal: To become a professional Data Analyst in the fields of environment, business, or public sector.
+- 🎯 Goal: To become a professional Data Analyst in the fields of environment, business, or public sector

 ---